ArthurWalton/linux-ch10-fs/README.md

 IRIG 106 Chapter 10 Filesystem Driver for Linux
 =============

-Linux filesystem driver for the IRIG 106 Chapter 10 Filesystem. see http://www.irig106.org/ for details of the format.
+IRIG 106 Chapter 10 is a filesystem used by flight recorders designed to work on a large variety of media (SSD, Tape, disks, etc.). see http://www.irig106.org/ for details of the format.

 For kernel version 3.11 and above